astro313/FirstYear/mod1/response.md

   parameters.
 This includes the important inferred half-light radius, which is used later in the analysis.

--- we need to say explicitly what the different parameters are in this paper - without that it is not possible to understand.

 2:
 - The SMG is thought to harbor a luminous AGN.
 In that case, the LIR will certainly have a contribution from the AGN that should be